klaas1979/tablesmith-like/FUNCTIONS.md

 #### Description

-Tries to read a DSStore from given file, if DSStore cannot be read uses it creates a new DSStore from provided create parameters.
+Tries to read a DSStore from given storename, if DSStore does not exist it instead creates a new DSStore from provided create parameters.
 See [DSCreate](#dscreate) and [DSRead](#dsread) for more information.

 #### Example